How to Make Natural Dye Easter Eggs and More!

 We would definitely lean toward having more dye than you think you need so that the eggs can be fully submerged in the dye.
 We found that around 3-4 cups was plenty of each color but it will also depend on the sizes of your containers.

 Being able to leave the eggs fully submerged made the project a lot easier.

 We found that the best method to get brighter colors is multiple dips in the dye.

 Place your eggs in the dye for about 10 minutes.
 Remove and let them dry, then dip them again.
 Continue this process until you achieve the depth of color that you’re looking for.

 And lastly, apple cider vinegar works just as well as white vinegar!

 Why We Add Vinegar to Our Dye (It’s Science)

 So there’s a bit of science to dyeing eggs.
 Are you surprised?

 Just skip over this part if you don’t like science but you will need vinegar even if you’re using natural dye for your Easter eggs.

 It causes a chemical reaction (science) that allows the dye to bind to the eggshell.
-It creates a hydrogen bond that allows this to happen and there’s a more in depth article here.
+It creates a hydrogen bond that allows this to happen and there’s a more about the science behind a perfectly dyed egg.